CampusUnion/Sked/README.md

 sql/create.sked_event_tags.sql
 ```

-Then instantiate Sked in your code with data connection credentials:
+Then, instantiate Sked in your code with data connection credentials:

 ```php
 $sked = new \CampusUnion\Sked([